antithesishq/sqlancer/README.md

 # FAQ

 **I am running SQLancer on the latest version of a supported DBMS.
 Is it expected that SQLancer prints many AssertionErrors?** In many cases, SQLancer does not support the latest version of a DBMS.
-You can check the [`.github/workflows/main.yml`](https://github.com/antithesishq/sqlancer/blob/master/.github/workflows/main.yml) file to determine which version we use in our CI tests, which corresponds to the currently supported version of that DBMS.
+You can check the [`.github/workflows/`](https://github.com/antithesishq/sqlancer/tree/antithesis/.github/workflows) directory to determine which version we use in our CI tests, which corresponds to the currently supported version of that DBMS.
 SQLancer should print only an `AssertionError` and produce a corresponding log file, if it has identified a bug.
-To upgrade SQLancer to support a new DBMS version, either two options are advisable: (1) the generators can be updated to no longer generate certain patterns that might cause errors (e.g., which might be the case if a keyword or option is no longer supported) or (2) the newly-appearing errors can be added as [expected errors](https://github.com/antithesishq/sqlancer/blob/354d591cfcd37fa1de85ec77ec933d5d975e947a/src/sqlancer/common/query/ExpectedErrors.java) so that SQLancer ignores them when they appear (e.g., this is useful if some error-inducing patterns cannot easily be avoided).
+To upgrade SQLancer to support a new DBMS version, either two options are advisable: (1) the generators can be updated to no longer generate certain patterns that might cause errors (e.g., which might be the case if a keyword or option is no longer supported) or (2) the newly-appearing errors can be added as [expected errors](https://github.com/antithesishq/sqlancer/blob/antithesis/src/sqlancer/common/query/ExpectedErrors.java) so that SQLancer ignores them when they appear (e.g., this is useful if some error-inducing patterns cannot easily be avoided).

 Another reason for many failures on a supported version could be that error messages are printed in a non-English locale (which would then be visible in the stack trace).
 In such a case, try setting the DBMS' locale to English (e.g., see the [PostgreSQL homepage](https://www.postgresql.org/docs/current/locale.html)).